-Question O5: Did any flaws in the type, amount, capabilities, or condition of the organizational support influence unit mission essential resources, leader/supervisory actions or preconditions to unsafe acts?
+Question O5: Did any deficiencies or gaps in formal training and/or educational program of instruction (whether in-person or via distance learning) exist that influenced leader/supervisory actions, preconditions to unsafe acts, or individual unsafe acts?
 (If yes, determine which code(s) is/are the most appropriate to support supervisor/leader actions, individual preconditions, or the unsafe act.
 If no, you are finished.)